natandaniel/web_services_in_core_java/README.md

-# This repository holds some of my JAVA/JEE projects.
+# This repository holds some of my JAVA/JEE projects with instructions to run and test them.

 # ws.soap.time